-In Part One of our Predictive Maintenance series we talked about philosophies and the history of maintenance (Click here for Part 1).
-The second part of the series focuses on wind turbines in specific and includes examples of how Tarentum’s Wind Suite solution identified a possible major component breakdown in advance to avoid production loss and equipment costs totaling in the hundreds of thousands of dollars range.
+In part one of our Predictive Maintenance series, we talked about the philosophies and history of maintenance (Click here for Part I).
+The second part of the series focuses on wind turbines and includes examples of how Kavaken’s solution identified a possible major component breakdown in advance to avoid production loss and equipment costs totaling in the hundreds of thousands of dollars range.

-Predictive maintenance module of Wind Suite is an interactive SaaS platform where users are able to keep track of the condition of their turbines and also see the previously generated alarms.
+The predictive maintenance module of Kavaken is an interactive SaaS platform where users can keep track of the condition of their turbines and see the previously generated alarms.
 The platform also sends automated emails to warn users of a potential breakdown of a component.

-Multiple sensory sources are employed together by the ensemble of smart fault detection algorithms of Tarentum AI to give automated fault alarms.
+Multiple sensory sources are employed together by the ensemble of smart fault detection algorithms of Kavaken to give automated fault alarms.
 Some of these used sources are:

 - Accelerometer (vibration) sensors

 Vibration sensors measure the vibration or acceleration of motion of a component (e. g .
 Generator drive-end bearing).
 Generally, these have a transducer that converts the mechanical force from vibration or movement change into electric current using the piezoelectric effect.

 They are most sensitive when it comes to mechanical degradation in rotating components.
 Nowadays, most critical rotating equipment such as wind turbines, gas turbines, steam turbines, gearboxes, centrifugal compressors, high voltage motors, and large centrifugal pumps are equipped with these sensors and monitored continuously.